 - Keep Tools in the Car – If you’ve ever had to change a tire under normal conditions, you know how hard it can be.
 Just imagine your lug nuts are frozen or covers in ice.
 Keep a wrench and hammer in the car to knock that ice off and loosen any “tough to turn” bolts if you have to change a tire.
 You may also want to include a shovel, it can get you out of some snow spots if you get stuck.

 Slopes and hills are a driver’s worst enemy in the snow and ice.
 Momentum will generally carry a car over a rough patch of snow or ice.
 But if you stop on a hill or slope, then you are going to need to get the car moving again.
 This can prove difficult and sometimes impossible.
 Cars that are not equipped with all wheel driver or four wheel drive may slip and slide down a hire or into a ditch (or ravine).
 Keep your car on level ground and moving when you aren’t on driving on flat ground.

-Attorney Randolph Rice is a Maryland car accident lawyer and has represented clients injured in snow car accidents.
-Some of the most common accidents he sees is cars that don’t stop in time and rear-end the car in front of them.
+Attorney Randolph Rice is a Baltimore car accident lawyer and has represented clients injured in snow car accidents.
+Some of the most common accidents he sees are cars that don’t stop in time and rear-end the car in front of them.
 Slow down in the snow, it may take longer to stop.